capensisma/Herald/README.md

 * name - The name of this courier, must be unique
 * object - notification parameters
-  * metadata - any general data you want added to the notification instance via collection transform
   * message(string) - how to format the notification message.
 Can be a function, string, or an object.
     * function: will run the function with the notification as its context (this)
     ```js